Libyan interior minister survives attack on motorcade

 The statement called the attack an “attempted assassination” of the minister.

 Earlier Sunday, Bashagha met with Mustafa Sanalla, head of Libya’s National Oil Corporation to discuss the security of oil facilities and how to strengthen the corporation’s independence to “ensure a fair distribution of wealth among all Libyans.”
-He posted a photo for both of them on his Twitter account, calling their meeting “fruitful.”
+He posted a photo for both of them on his Twitter account, calling their meeting “fruitful.””

-No group claimed responsibility for the attack, which underscores the insecurity in the North African county.

-The U.S. Ambassador in Libya Richard Norland condemned the attack and called for an investigation to hold those responsible accountable.
+The U.S. Ambassador in Libya Richard Norland also condemned the attack and called for an investigation to hold those responsible accountable.

 “Minister Bashaga’s focus on ending the influence of rogue militias has our full support,” Norland said.